+Format Description PEM Contains one or more certificate(s) and/or private key(s).
+Can also

 Format Description

-PEM Contains a single certificate and/or private key.
-Can also contain a CRL.
+contain a CRL.

 Common file extensions: .pem, .cer, .key

 PKCS#12 Can contain one or (in theory) more certificates and both their public and private keys.
-In practice, a PKCS#12 file contains only a single certificate with a private key.
+In practice, a PKCS#12 file usually contains only multiple certificates with a single private key.

 Common file extensions: .pfx, .p12

 PKCS#7 Can contain one or more certificates and their public keys and CRLs; does not contain private keys.

 Common file extensions: .p7, .p7b, .p7c

-You must tell PKCertTool what certificates and keys to import.
+You must use the add command to tell PKCertTool what certificates and keys to import.
 PKCertTool copies the existing certificates and keys from their specified location and adds them to the appropriate stores.
 If the stores do not already exist where you tell PKCertTool to look for them, PKCertTool automatically creates the necessary database and/or tables.